AndrewMD888/File-Renamer/README.md

 # File-Renamer

 This is a script to rename filenames within a directory to be Operating System friendly across multiple OSes.
 Meant to help clean up filenames en masse.
+Written in Python 3.

 The file naming convention I chose is based on generally accepted guidelines across systems.
 No special characters, spaces, capital letters, etc. Separate words with underscores, and hyphens are allowed to remain in lieu of underscores.